 All of this helps us to understand the seahorses and advise the authorities on the best way to protect them.

 The habitat the seahorses are found in varies from sponges to algae, and into the mangrove tree roots, where they can hide from predators.

 Jessica spends most days recording and photographing the seahorses around Bermuda.

-Her stunning photography has led us to understand the species in greater detail and to determine which species live in the area, with 2 recorded so far.
+Her stunning photography has led us to understand the genus in greater detail and to determine which species live in the area, with 2 recorded so far: